anowacki/Seis.jl/docs/src/manual.md

 a name for the pick, its name defaults to `missing`.

 ### Removing picks
-Remove picks as is usual for `Dict`-like collections of things:
+Remove picks as usual for `Dict`-like collections of things, with `delete!`:

 ```@repl example
 delete!(t.picks, :S)
 t.picks
 ```

-You can also use the special method of setting a pick to `missing`:
+You can also use the special method for the `picks` field of setting a pick to `missing`:

 ```@repl example
 t.picks.F = missing